sergeych/mp_stools/README.md

 # Versions

+- `1.2.3-SNAPSHOT`
+  - more tools, also some sync tools for JVM convenience
+  - added some support for ios targets (in progress).
 - `1.2.2`
     - `LogEntry` now could be properly and effectively serialized with `kotlinx.serialization` everywhere out of the box
     - Added `globalLaunch` and `globalDefer` utility functions ti simplify starting "background coroutines" in all